kippulainen04/first-basic-project/README.md

 ## 🧑‍💻 Learning Objectives

-After fulfilling the project, I accquire knowledge to:
+After fulfilling the project, I acquire knowledge to:
 * Build and style static webpages with semantic **HTML** and **CSS**
 * Implement best practices and standards when structuring HTML files using nested elements, indentation, comments, and line breaks
 * Implement the use of adding **Images & Links** into HTML, using **`<li>, <figure>, so on`tags** to present the content of the project